Revisiting the Lithium abundance problem in Big-Bang nucleosynthesis: Big-bang nucleosynthesis reaction network

 The nuclear reaction inputs to BBN take the form of thermal rates rather than cross sections $\sigma$.
 Nuclear reaction cross sections are averaged over a Maxwell-Boltzmann distribution of energies to determine the thermonuclear reaction rates.
-The following integral gives the Maxwellian-averaged thermonuclear reaction rate $<\sigma v>$ at temperature $T$ \cite{Bo08}:
+The following integral gives the Maxwellian-averaged thermonuclear reaction rate per particle pair $<\sigma v>$ at temperature $T$ \cite{Bo08}:

 where $E$ is the energy in the centre-of-mass system, $v$ is the relative velocity and $\mu$ is the reduced mass of the interacting nuclei.
 At energies much below Coulomb barrier, the classical turning point is much larger than the nuclear radius and barrier penetrability approximately behaves as $\exp(-2\pi\zeta)$ so that the charge induced cross section can be factorized into